 For a new Fedora user this has been a very informative discussion.
 The netinstall may be a better option.
 With this update/fix it repaired broken WiFi which could mean not net access from a normal ISO.

-Also, the live-respins, based on the date stamp, may not have the updates from yesterday applied as of yet.
+live-respins, based on the date stamp, may not have the updates from yesterday applied as of yet.

 Thanks again, I will probably migrate from POP_OS this weekend.